SEDD: Scalable and Efficient Dataset Deduplication with GPUs: Background

-\paragraph{\textit{\textbf{Constructing a union graph.}}} After generating the list of duplicate pairs, we construct a union graph that clusters the duplicate pairs into groups.
-In the union graph, each document is a node, and an edge exists between two nodes if they form a duplicate pair.
-The resulting graph is an acyclic undirected graph where each connected component represents a group of near-duplicate documents.

-\paragraph{\textit{\textbf{Generating the final list of duplicates.}}} Based on the connected components identified in the previous step, we select a representative document (e.g., the document with the lowest document index) for each connected component to build the deduplicated dataset.
+\paragraph{\textit{\textbf{Constructing a union graph.}}} From the set of duplicate pairs, we build a union graph that groups related documents.
+Each document is represented as a node, and an edge connects two nodes if they are identified as duplicates.
+The connected components of this graph correspond to clusters of near-duplicate documents. \paragraph{\textit{\textbf{Generating the final list of duplicates.}}} For each connected component, we select a representative document (e.g., the document with the lowest index) and remove the remaining documents from the dataset.
+This procedure yields the final deduplicated corpus while preserving a single instance from each near-duplicate group.